AlSharp/imac-website/docs/imac_editor.md

 #### Mode

-Allows to set type of the motor and the mode in which motor works.
+Sets the type of the motor and the mode in which motor works.

 <figure>
   <img src="assets/blocks/mode_1.png" alt="Mode tile"/>